ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 Commercially targeted boards like Pixhawk will usually already have some version of ArduPilot loaded, along with an ArduPilot compatible bootloader that will allow updating the firmware using Mission Planner or other GCS software (ground control station) immediately.
-Boards like Omnibus F4 Pro usually don't come with an ArduPilot bootloader by default, so you will need to follow `this straight forward procedure to load ArduPilot on your board for the first time <common-loadingfirmware-onto-chibios-only-boards>`__.
+Boards like Omnibus F4 Pro usually don't come with an ArduPilot bootloader by default, so you will need to follow `this straight forward procedure to load ArduPilot on your board for the first time <common-loading-firmware-onto-chibios-only-boards.html>`__.

 -  Mission Planner